slipstream/SlipStreamClojureAPI/jar/doc/intro.md

 ```

-Here is the the example of `slipstream.context`
+Here is an example of `slipstream.context`

 ```
 [contextualization]